csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 The goal of the **8-queens problem** is to place eight queens on a chessboard such that8-QUEENS PROBLEM

 no queen attacks any other.
-(A queen attacks any piece in the same row, column or diago- nal.)
+(A queen attacks any piece in the same row, column or diagonal.)
 Figure 3.5 shows an attempted solution that fails: the queen in the rightmost column is attacked by the queen at the top left.